ampproject/amphtml/extensions/amp-date-picker/amp-date-picker.md

 ##### day-size (optional)

 The size in `px` of the date cells in the calendar view table.
-Default: `39`
+The default is `39`.

 ##### allow-blocked-ranges (optional)

 If present, this attribute prevents the user from selecting a range with a blocked date.
-Default: not present.
+By default, this attribute is not present.

 ##### src (optional)

-If present, `amp-date-picker` will make a request for JSON data to populate the `highlighted` and `blocked` lists, as well as matching templates in the document to lists of dates.
+If present, `amp-date-picker` makes a request for JSON data to populate the `highlighted` and `blocked` lists, as well as matching templates in the document to lists of dates.

 ```json
 {